-Before starting, here are a few tips to maximize the potential of your newsletter campaign.
+Before starting, here are a few tips to maximize the potential of your email newsletter.

-So you’ve made up your mind — you want to send a newsletter to your website visitors and customers.
-Seeing as newsletters are on of the most effective tools for building customer loyalty and creating an audience that continues to come back to your website and business, we think you made the right choice ;).
+So you’ve made up your mind — you want to send an email newsletter to your website visitors and customers.
+Considering that newsletters are one of the most effective tools for building customer loyalty and creating an audience that continues to come back to your website and business, we think you made the right choice ;).

 But, don’t just dive in headfirst without thinking!

-A newsletter should always have clear goals and be part of a larger, well-thought-out strategy.
+An email newsletter should always have clear goals and be part of a larger, well-thought-out email marketing strategy.
 If you want to have long-term success with your newsletter, it needs to be more than just a notification you send to your customers by default every week or month.

-Before sending out your first newsletter, take the time to think through your editorial strategy for the email newsletter campaign just like you would for a website or blog.
+Before sending out your first email newsletter, take the time to think through your editorial strategy for the email newsletter campaign just like you would for a website or blog.

 Ask yourself these questions: